B2B platform for digital goods

 Rules:

-• One marketplace listing per supplier SKU β€” no merging
+• One marketplace listing per supplier product id β€” no merging

 • Include region in the product title always

-• Store the supplier SKU in your database to map back for order placement
+• Store the supplier product id in your database to use as itemId when placing orders

 Catalog Update Schedule